Skip to main content

 Inheritance and genomic counselling

 CADASIL is an autosomal dominant condition and most affected individuals have an affected parent; de novo pathogenic variants appear to be rare.
-Presymptomatic testing for unaffected individuals is available when a disease-causing variant has been identified in an affected family member.
+Predictive genomic testing for unaffected individuals is available when a disease-causing variant has been identified in an affected family member.
 Testing in children is rarely indicated and should be offered only where typical symptoms are present.
 When genomic testing returns a positive result, it is advisable to discuss the case with your local clinical genetics service to enable you to support family members whose genetic status may be revealed by the result.

 Management